Women's Research Network (WReN)

 Where: The Vibe Savoy Hotel, 630 Little Collins St, Melbourne

-The Women's Research Network enjoyed talks by two inspiring women at their most recent event, entitled "Building a Research Career", held on Thursday 17th May on the Mt Helen campus, and video conferenced to the Churchill campus.
+The Women's Research Network enjoyed talks by two inspiring women at their most recent event, entitled "Building a Research Career", held on Thursday 17 May on the Mt Helen Campus, and video conferenced to the Gippsland Campus.

 Dr Francine Marques and Associate Professor Jacqueline Wilson spoke about the challenges they had faced in building their research careers, and shared advice and encouragement with the members of WReN.

 If you would like more information on becoming involved with WReN, please contact Meg Merrylees on email@example.com, or join the mailing list by clicking the link above.

 The Women's Research Network recently enjoyed a development day with a presentation by Professor Poole-Warren.